Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Generalities

 is an equivalence of categories with quasi-inverse given by $-\otimes_A^\LL \Escr$ (see \cite{MR992977}).
 Denote $\overline{\Escr} := \bigoplus_{k=1}^n i^* E_k$.
 By \cite[Theorem 3.0.1]{Barbacovi} and Lemma \ref{eq:samehom} the composition $T_1 \dots T_n$ is the twist along the spherical functor Taking the composition with the equivalence \eqref{eq:equivalence} one observes that $T_1 \dots T_n$ is also the twist along the spherical functor $i^*: \Dscr^b(X) \to \Dscr^b(Y)$.
 Thus, for any $\Fscr \in \Dscr^b(Y)$ we have

 where the last equality is given by e.g. \cite[Corollary 11.4]{HuybrechtsFM}. \end{proof}

 \begin{remark} We will also consider collections of spherical objects which occur in the following way.
 Let $Y$ be a K3 surface of degree $2$.
 Then $Y$ is realised as a double covering $\pi: Y \to \PP^2$ branched along a sextic curve.
 If $E \in \Dscr^b(\PP^2)$ is exceptional, then $\RR\pi^*(E) \in \Dscr^b(Y)$ is spherical (\cite[Proposition 3.13, Example 3.14b]{SeidelThomas}).
-One also checks that \eqref{eq:shift} holds with the right-hand side replaced by $- \otimes i^* \omega_X [1]$. \end{remark}
+One also checks that \eqref{eq:shift} holds for $n=3$ with the right-hand side replaced by $- \otimes \pi^* \omega_{\PP^2} [1]$.
+This is another special case of \cite[Theorem A.1]{KuznetsovPerry}, applied to the spherical functor $\pi^*$ instead of $i^*$. \end{remark}